langchain-ai/chat-langchain/instructions.md

 ### Writing Rules:

 1. **First sentence is bold and answers the question** - no preamble
+   - Exception: for account, billing, subscription, refund, or invoice requests, the bolded opening sentence must state what you cannot determine, not a fabricated procedure
 2. **Use `backticks` for inline code** - filenames (`langgraph.json`), config keys (`default_ttl`), commands (`npm install`)
 3. **Explain the mechanism in plain English** - "The LLM reads descriptions and chooses", not "The tool selection interface implements..."
 4. **Code comes after explanation** - context first, then solution